 Family Nurturing Center was founded in 1994 by Sharon Shay Workman, Ph.D. to prevent child abuse and neglect by spreading comprehensive systems of family support across Boston and the Commonwealth.
 Initially established within the Department of Pediatrics at Boston City Hospital, FNC began with the goal of creating more nurturing environments within the hospital and surrounding communities.
 As programs expanded and efforts in the community gained success, FNC focused on working with many Boston organizations to strengthen families in urban neighborhoods.

 In 1997, Family Nurturing Center moved from Boston City Hospital to Dorchester and became an independent non-profit organization in 1999.

-With funding from the Department of Children & Families, opened a Family Resource Center at the Marshall School in Dorchester in 2010.
+With funding from the Department of Children & Families, opened a Family Resource Center at the John Marshall School Elementary School (now the Up Academy Charter School of Dorchester) in 2010.

 Selected in 2010 as a Hub Agency for Thrive in Five’s Community School Readiness Wiring Project.

 In 2009, became the lead agency for Boston's Parent-Child Home Program - a national, evidence-based home-visiting model designed to develop early literacy skills and improve parent-child interaction (for parents and their children ages 18 months to 3 years).